Become A Program Volunteer

 Help us inspire girls to be strong, smart, and bold

-Thank you for your interest in volunteering with Girls Inc. of Monroe County.
-Our volunteers play a very important role in creating a positive Girls Inc. Experience for girls.
+Our volunteers play an important role in creating a positive Girls Inc. Experience for girls.

 In the early school years, girls begin to develop confidence as learners, and build the foundation for academic success.
 They also form attitudes about themselves in relation to school and their peers, family, and social groups that can last throughout their lives.